kauefraga/auto-player/docs/idle-slayer.md

 python src/idleslayer.py # if you have python2, you should run py or python3 instead
 ```

+### ⚙ Cheat Engine

+A list of things you can search for with CE.

+- Coins (type double)
+- Souls/kill points (type double)

 ## 📜 Coming soon

 - If some key is pressed, open the ascension menu and then ascend (you can also check the vassals menu)